 - IRS Mileage Reimbursement Rate for 2009: 55 cents per mile

 - IRS Mileage Reimbursement Rate for 2010: 50 cents per mile

-A California employee owed for unpaid miles driven for work can bring his or her claim in civil court or with the Labor Commissioner.
+A California employee owed for unpaid miles driven for work can bring their claim in civil court or with the Labor Commissioner.
 Civil court claims can potentially go back four years, so long as you assert a claim for unfair business practices in connection with the failure to reimburse for miles driven.
 Claims for mileage before the Labor Commissioner can only go back three years.

-Additional considerations for Labor Commissioner claims is that you cannot recover your attorney’s fees in that venue.
+An additional consideration for Labor Commissioner claims is that you cannot recover your attorney’s fees in that venue.
 The Labor Commissioner is without authority to have the defendant pay your attorney’s fees and costs.
-A judge, however, in a civil case can award attorney’s fees and costs.
+A judge in a civil case, however, can award attorney’s fees and costs.

-Generally speaking, a class action is possible for unreimbursed mileage claims.
+A class action is possible for unreimbursed mileage claims.
 Strauss & Strauss, APC has represented many classes of individuals in claims for unpaid business miles driven in California.
-Contact us now for more information.